The 7 Last Words of Jesus Christ

 The Importance of The Seven Last Sayings Of Christ

-Jesus’ last words are important because they remind us that he is a loving Savior who cares about our needs.
+Jesus’ last words on the cross are important because they remind us that he is a loving Savior who cares about our needs.
 He gave us his gift of love in much suffering and he knows how we feel when we suffer.
 We can always turn to him for comfort and strength because he understands our pain.

 At the cross, Jesus completed the work that provided for us the inheritance we enjoy as believers.
 We belong to the Kingdom of God and everything we need, God already made it available when Christ died on the cross.
 The 7 last words of Jesus show us that He indeed completed the work and we cannot add our works to His.
 We can only receive everything he provided to us.